What to do

 Centre d’interprétation des mammifères marins (CIMM)

 Before setting out on your whale watching adventure, you may be interested in visiting the marine mammal interpretation centre.
-You will find whale skeletons, a discovery film with magnificent images and more.
-The Centre is located not far from the pier.
+You will find the largest collection of whale skeletons in Canada, whale song lessons, research information and more The Centre is located not far from the pier.

 Whale-watching from land